Introduction to ITIL: Definition, Function and Application in practice

 The terms ITSM and the Information Technology Infrastructure Library (ITIL for short) are often used interchangeably, although they are not the same thing.
 ITIL is a framework that supports IT Service Management (ITSM).
 In principle, other frameworks are also available for this purpose, but they are not as widely established.

 The main focus of ITIL is to improve the efficiency and predictability of processes, incidents and request management.
-Basically, it’s a guide to help companies implement ITSM, among other things.
+Basically, it is a guide that supports companies with the introduction of ITSM, among other things.

-ITIL, in short, is a widely accepted set of best practices designed to help organizations get the most value from IT by aligning their IT services with business strategy.
-For this purpose, methods such as checklists, tasks and processes are used, which any company can easily implement.
+In short, ITIL is a generally recognized set of best practices designed to help organizations get the most out of IT by aligning their IT services with business strategy.
+Methods such as checklists, tasks and processes that any company can easily implement are used for this purpose.

 In summary, ITIL processes can be part of ITSM, but not every ITSM in comparison uses or follows all standards defined in ITIL.